 Forget about computers.
 Hypertext is not a new thing.
 It has been around since the bards took requests to tell one part of The Epic at a wedding feast, and another part in honor of a hero.
 Hypertext happens whenever children interact with their bedtime stories.
-It happens every time you tell a story differently, every time you’re interrupted, when you change the subject, or go off on a tangent.
+Hypertext happens verbally every time you tell a story differently, every time you’re interrupted, when you change the subject, or go off on a tangent.
 In print, we use footnotes, indexes, glossaries, as hyper-textual annotations, and as readers we can take this further with underlines, highlights, and notes in the margin.
 You might even find a book where someone has placed a document between some pages.
 Yes, hypertext also happens when you use a hyperlink or scroll a feed, but those are recent developments.

 Hypertext offers a wealth of creative possibilities, and I am inspired by them in my creative work.
-For me it’s about more than “choose what happens next" for me.
+For me it’s about more than “choose what happens next” or “alternate endings.”
 It’s about those associative qualities.
 The creative possibilities go beyond the language arts, thanks to hypermedia, but that’s a topic for another day.
 As a writer, choices about how to tell a story are very important.
-As a reader, choices about what to read are the primary concern.
+As a reader, choices about what to read are a primary concern.
 A branching text can open up the doors for those choices, in new ways that books and movies cannot do.

-This text was written to fulfill the requirements of an undergraduate senior thesis project at Maryville College in Tennessee.
+This was written in 2003 to fulfill the requirements of an undergraduate senior thesis project at Maryville College in Tennessee.
 The assignment had two main parts: a work of creative writing and the thesis.
 This is chapter one of the thesis.

 This text was written to fulfill the requirements of an undergraduate senior thesis project at Maryville College in Tennessee.
 The assignment had two main parts: a work of creative writing and the thesis.
 This is chapter two of the thesis.